 Brendan C. Hanifin

-- Represented a U.S.-based company in investigation of possible violations of import and export control laws and anti-boycott restrictions involving conduct across multiple international jurisdictions.
+- Represented a U.S.-based company in investigation of possible violations of import and export control laws and anti-boycott restrictions involving conduct across multiple jurisdictions.

 - Represented a publicly-traded energy company in diagnostic review of anti-corruption and economic sanctions controls.

 - Represented industrial equipment manufacturer in global risk assessment related to anti-corruption and international trade issues; assisted company to update and improve its trade compliance policy and procedures.